metrodroid/metrodroid/docs/privacy.md

 Metrodroid does not share card data with third parties without consent.

 Metrodroid does not communicate with your card's issuing agency without your consent.
-Metrodroid's card readers operate entirely offline.
+Metrodroid's card parsers operate entirely offline.

 Google Play may also collect other analytics, and forward crash logs to the developers.
 These crash logs can contain raw card data.